daattali/advanced-shiny/README.md

 **[Link to code](./plot-spinner)**

 When a Shiny plot is recalculating, the plot gets grayed out.
 This app shows how you can add a spinner wheel on top of the plot while it is recalculating, to make it clear to the user that the plot is reloading.
-There can be many different ways to achieve a similar result using different combinations of HTML/CSS, this example is just the simplest one I came up with.
+There can be many different ways to achieve a similar result using different combinations of HTML/CSS, this example is just the simplest one I came up with. **Update**: There is now a package [`shinycssloaders`](https://cran.r-project.org/package=shinycssloaders) to do this easier!

 [![Demo](./plot-spinner/plot-spinner.gif)](./plot-spinner)